Sunday, May 31, 2015

 However, after 14 seasons of multi-tasking, Bergeron is stepping down, and earlier this week, ABC named his successor, recent Dancing With The Stars winner Alfonso Ribiero (ex-Catch 21, Fresh Prince of Bel-Air, Silver Spoons).
 There've been a couple of occasions where the series has been in syndication, but it doesn't stick in some cities due to the glut of talk and courtroom shows.
 Ironic, isn't it?

-Following is an compilation of clips from the Saget era, specifically, the series opener:
+Following is an sample episode from the Saget era:

 Art Linkletter was right.
 People are funny.